RuleWorld/BNG_vscode_extension/docs/source/install.rst

 Debug mode
 ----------

-There are two other ways to install this VS Code extension
+Please note that this section is only if you can't use the method above or are a developer working on the extension.
+There are two other ways to use the extension:

 * Cloning the `repository <https://github.com/RuleWorld/BNG_vscode_extension>`_ and placing it under `your VSCode extensions folder <https://code.visualstudio.com/docs/editor/extension-gallery#_where-are-extensions-installed>`_
-* Cloning the `repository <https://github.com/RuleWorld/BNG_vscode_extension>`_ and using the extension in debug mode
+* Cloning the `repository <https://github.com/RuleWorld/BNG_vscode_extension>`_ and using the extension in debug mode.
+This is only really useful for development purposes, most users won't need this.

 To use the extension in debug mode: